 In the case of severely disabled employees or employees of equivalent status, the Severely Disabled Persons' Representative Body (SBV) shall be informed accordingly by the superior about the risk assessment carried out.

-If your workplace cannot be operated in your home office, or not even partially, and if you are unable to perform your work in the office in full or even partially due to the risk assessment, you are generally released from work after consultation with the manager, with continued payment of your remuneration/remuneration.
+If the workplace cannot be operated in the home office, or not even partially, and if employees are unable to perform their work in the office in full or even partially due to the risk assessment, they are generally released from work after consultation with the the superior(s), with continued payment of your remuneration/remuneration.
 In the case of civil servants, the absence from work is approved in accordance with § 67 sentence 1 LBG.
 In the case of tariff employees, the acceptance of the work offered is expressly waived (default of acceptance).
 The same applies to student and research assistants.
 The responsible processing department in the Division of Personnel must be informed of the release by the superior(s).

 However, the obligation to be available by telephone and to be on call at any time for the performance of important work at the university shall not be waived in the event of release from work.
 In addition, you too must keep yourself constantly informed about current developments at the university.
 You may also be informed by e-mail and via the CAU website when normal work is resumed and you need to be present in the office again.